Catholic Legal Assistance Ministry

 Founded in 1987, the Catholic Legal Assistance Ministry (CLAM) provides exceptional pro bono legal services and equal access justice to the poor and marginalized in civil matters throughout the 11 counties of the Archdiocese of St. Louis.

-Provides legal assistance to those who are in jeopardy of losing their housing or are living in untenable circumstances.
+Providing legal assistance to those who are in jeopardy of losing their housing

 Metered parking, pay garages and pay parking lots are in the vicinity of CLAM.
 Metro bus stops and a Metrolink stop are within walking distance.